Wellington Master's by Thesis Scholarship

 5) The Scholar must advise the Scholarships Manager immediately of any suspension or withdrawal from full time study in the approved programme or research, any change of supervisor, the date of submission of the Scholar's thesis and any change or address or telephone number.

-6) The Scholar must apply to the University Research Scholarships Committee for permission to hold paid employment during the tenure of this scholarship.
+6) The Scholar must gain permission to hold paid employment during the tenure of the Scholarship from their supervisor or Head of School.
 Permission will normally be granted only for employment as a teaching or research assistant in an area that is directly related to the Scholar's field of research, and for no more than 600 hours in any one calendar year.

 7) The Scholar shall reimburse the University for any money paid to the Scholar by the University subsequent to the date of any suspension and/or withdrawal from full time study in the approved programme of research.